 Regulus satrapa satrapa

-Status: Fairly common regular spring and fall migrant statewide.
-Uncommon regular winter visitor south and east, rare casual elsewhere.
+Status: Uncommon regular spring and fairly common fall migrant statewide.
+Uncommon regular winter visitor south, east central, and east, rare casual elsewhere.

 Documentation: Specimen: satrapa: UNSM ZM6718, 13 Apr 1901 Lincoln, Lancaster Co.